 If a private field is assigned only in the constructor, it can be made readonly.

 Check that current file imports the augmentation module

-Allows to configure code style of declarations (local variables, functions, fields).Default behavior is to highlight as redundant type declarations that match the inferred type.'Prefer explicit types' option inverts this and suggests inserting an explicit type declaration even where the type can be inferred.
+Enabling any of the options below inverts this and suggests inserting an explicit type declaration even where the type can be inferred.

 Warns against a common mistake in TypeScript code, when a class field is declared as a constructor parameter, and then this parameter is assigned.

 Suggests to make the constructor of an abstract class protected (because it is useless to have it public)